backstage/backstage/docs/frontend-system/building-apps/08-migrating.md

 );
 ```

 If you are using [app feature discovery](../architecture/02-app.md#feature-discovery) the installation step is simple, it's already done!
 The new version of the scaffolder plugin was already discovered and present in the app, it was simply disabled because the plugin created from the legacy route had higher priority.
-If you do not use feature discovery, you will instead need to manually installed the new scaffolder plugin in your app through the `features` option of `createApp`.
+If you do not use feature discovery, you will instead need to manually install the new scaffolder plugin in your app through the `features` option of `createApp`.

 Continue this process for each of your legacy routes until you have migrated all of them.
 For any plugin with additional extensions installed as children of the `Route`, refer to the plugin READMEs for more detailed instructions.
 For the entity pages, refer to the [separate section](#entity-pages).